In Search of a Political Theory of Assembly

 AI is everywhere.
 However, are experiences of AI the same around the globe?
 This lecture, by Dr Ashwin Varghese, asks: if experiences vary, what accounts for these variations?

-Alison Richard Building, Room S3
+S1, Alison Richard Building, University of Cambridge

 With a small team of student research volunteers, CGHR is carrying out Solidarity Platforms Project this term, based on CGHR’s Provocations: Tech Design and Human Rights project.